datboyblu3/azure_wazuh_terraform/README.md

 ### IMPORTANT:Azure KeyVault

 This project will use the Azure KeyVault to store the SSH keys for the Wazuh Indexer, Server and Dashboard.
 This way, the potential for keys to be committed to GitHub is lowered.
+This step has two pre-requisites:
-This step requires a *pre-requisite: You must generate the SSH keys yourself.*
+1) You must generate the SSH keys yourself.
+2) Add your user as a `Key Vault Administrator` via your key vault's IAM policy.

 > NOTE: Azure only accepts RSA type for SSH

+### Generate SSH Keys

-**Step 1: Generate SSH Keys**
+**Step 1: Generate RSA SSH Keys**
 ```python
  ssh-keygen -t rsa -b 4096 -C "windexer"
 ```